 Award-winning Taiwan Chihshang rice cooked in clay pot, chargrilled Kuei Ting free-range chicken, chestnut sweet potato

 The piece de resistance, the rice is flavorful from the seaweed soy sauce and each grain is fat and starchy.
-The hidden gem is the sweet potato.
+The hidden gem is the chestnut sweet potato.
 It has the sweetness of sweet potato but the wonderful texture of roasted chestnut.
+This is a special varietal of sweet potato only to be found in Pingtung, Taiwan from the Japanese stock 日本紅東 (關東85號).
 Served in the Japanese traditional with pickled daikon as a zukemono.

 8/ [Seasonal taste 味覺] Pineapple stack of harmony 鳳棲羽苔

 According to the “Rites of Zhou” 【周禮】, one of the thirteen Confucian classics, food should be in harmony with the seasons, and it states, “… sour, bitter, spicy and salty flavours prevailed in spring, m summer, autumn and winter respectively.”

 Charcoal grilled pineapple with cheese, pineapple crisp, pineapple mousse, anise hyssop.

 Taiwan is famous for its pineapple.
 Sweet and juicy, it has been made into many export items.
 Here in French dessert tradition, the pineapple takes the front, center and back stage in three different forms.
 The result is a harmonious combination of pineapple if three textures.
 Heighten with umami from the seaweed and hyssop dust.

 9/ [Monthly ordinances 月令] Cold fare with honey 蜜韻寒食

 “A city in spring is fulled with blossoms and fluttering petals.
 The willows of the imperial garden swayed along with the eastern wind on the memorial day of Cold Fare.”